NazrawitGemechu/gym_management_api/README.md

 # Gym Management API

 This project provides a RESTful API for managing a gym, including users, membership passes, and gym visits.
-It's built using Django REST Framework, and designed to be run with Docker.
+It is built with Django REST Framework and uses PostgreSQL as the database.
+The application is containerized with Docker for easy setup and deployment.

 ## Functionalities